x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 A Pattern element must have exactly one IdMatch element.
 IdMatch represents the identifier that the Pattern is to match, for example a credit card number or ITIN number.
 The Count for a pattern is the number of IdMatches matched with the Pattern element.
 IdMatch element anchors the proximity window for the Match elements.

-Another optional sub-element of the Pattern element is the Match element which represents corroborative evidence that is required to be matched to support finding the IdMatch element.
-For example, the higher confidence rule may require that, in addition to finding a credit card number, additional artifacts exist in the document, within a proximity window of the credit card, like address and name.
-These additional artifacts would be represented through the Match element or Any element (these are described in detail in Matching Methods and Techniques section).
-Multiple Match elements can be included in a Pattern definition which can be included directly in the Pattern element or combined using the Any element to define matching semantics.
+Another optional sub-element of the Pattern element is the Match element that represents corroborative evidence that is required to be matched to support finding the IdMatch element.
+For example, the higher confidence rule may require that, in addition to finding a credit card number, extra artifacts exist in the document, within a proximity window of the credit card, like address and name.
+These extra artifacts would be represented through the Match element or Any element (described in detail in Matching Methods and Techniques section).
+Multiple Match elements can be included in a Pattern definition, which can be included directly in the Pattern element or combined using the Any element to define matching semantics.
 It returns true if a match is found in the proximity window anchored around the IdMatch content.

 Both the IdMatch and Match elements do not define the details of what content needs to be matched but instead reference it through the idRef attribute.
-This promotes reusability of definitions in multiple Pattern constructs.
+This referencing promotes reusability of definitions in multiple Pattern constructs.

 ```powershell
 <Entity id="..." patternsProximity="300" >